-This country study was conducted under the project entitled "Costs and Benefits of Labour Mobility between the EU and the Eastern Partner Partnership Countries" for the European Commission (Contract No. 2011/270-312, tender procedure EuropeAid/130215/C/SER/Multi).
+This country study is part of the project entitled "Costs and Benefits of Labour Mobility between the EU and the Eastern Partner Partnership Countries" for the European Commission (Contract No. 2011/270-312, tender procedure EuropeAid/130215/C/SER/Multi).
 The study was conducted under the direction of Luca Barbone, CASE project director.

-The views expressed in this paper are those of the authors, and should not be interpreted as representing the official position of the European Commission and its institutions.
-The European Commission retains ownership of the materials contained herein.
+The views expressed in this paper are those of the authors, and should not be interpreted as representing the official position of the European Commission and its institutions